Free City of Besançon: Disputes with France

 In 1667 Louis XIV claimed Franche-Comté as a consequence of his marriage to Marie-Thérèse of Spain.
 As part of the War of Devolution, French troops arrived in the area in 1688.
 The town authorities tried to argue that it was neutral in any hostilities as it was an Imperial City, something that the French commander, the Prince de Conde, rejected as archaic.
 The French agreed to very generous surrender terms with the town authorities, which included transferring the university from the then still recalcitrant Dole.
 There were also rumours that the regional Parlement may be transferred from Dole.
 The City also laid down that it would be left the relic of a fragment of the holy winding sheet, and that Protestants should not have liberty of conscience in the same way as they then had in the rest of France.

 While the city was in French hands, the famed military engineer Sébastien Le Prestre de Vauban visited Besançon and drew up plans for its fortification.
 The Treaty of Aix-la-Chapelle returned the city to Spain within a matter of months, in return for the town of Frankenthal.

 The Spaniards built the main centre point of the city's defences, "la Citadelle", siting it on Mont St. Etiene, which closes the neck of the bend in the river that encloses the old city.
 In their construction, they followed Vauban's designs.

 From this time onwards, a large pro-French faction grew among some of the city.

 Surrender to the French

 The city was to finally lose its autonomy as a result of the Franco-Dutch War starting in 1672, where the Habsburgs took the side of the Dutch and so were to lose control of Franche-Comté and Besançon.
 After a siege of the city, French troops occupied the city in 1674, although they agreed to allow Besançon to keep its privileges.

 In 1676 the French authorities wound up the magistracy, the democratic form of government of Besançon, on the instructions of Louis XIV.
 A baillarge court was set up in its stead.
-As compensation for losing its self-government, the city became the administrative centre for Franche-Comté, with the Parlement of Besançon administering the area, replacing the Parlement of Dôle.
+As compensation for losing its self-government, the city became the administrative centre for Franche-Comté, with the Parlement of Besançon administering the area, replacing the Parlement of Dole.
 French control was confirmed in 1678 by the Treaty of Nijmegen.